FYJ112233/Homogeneous-and-Heterogeneous-Relational-Graph/README.md

-Pytorch Code of  our method for "Homogeneous and Heterogeneous Relational Graph for Visible-infrared Person Re-identification"
+Pytorch Code of  our approach for "Homogeneous and Heterogeneous Relational Graph for Visible-infrared Person Re-identification"

 ![our_approach8](our_approach.jpg)